Care Guides > Being a Carer For a Family Member or Parent

 There are several types of care homes available.
 The right choice for your loved one will depend on their care needs.
 You can find a care home through Lottie, or you can request a free list of homes from our knowledgeable care experts, who will share homes matching your specific requirements, including care needs, budget and location.
 83% of respondents in our 2024 Care Seeker Survey said they took on unpaid caring responsibilities for their loved one before they later moved into a care home.

-Care in a care home is often given permanently.
-However, care is also available for just a few weeks through respite care.
-In a respite care home, your loved one will be temporarily looked after while you take a well-earned break from your caregiving duties.
+• Care is also available for just a few weeks through respite care.
+In a respite care home, your loved one will be temporarily looked after while you take a well-earned break from your caregiving duties

 Home care